 It all comes down to sugars and what type of carbohydrate you’re consuming.
-Lactose (sugar found in milk), fructose (sugar found in fruit), and refined grains such as white rice do provide a measure of energy, but only for a little while.
-They don’t give the body enough fuel to amount to much, so unless you’re eating these with a source of protein, they become what is known as empty carbs/calories.
-However, they do have other benefits, such as fiber and certain nutrients, so don’t cut them out of your diet completely; just use them wisely and sparingly.
+Lactose (found in milk), fructose (found in fruit), and refined grains such as white rice provide a measure of energy.
+Albeit only for a short time.
+Unfortunately, these types of sugars don’t give the body enough fuel to amount to much.
+In turn, they become what is known as empty carbs/calories.
+However, they do have some amount of fiber and certain nutrients, thus use them wisely and sparingly.

-Avoid sugars and starchy, heavy foods at lunchtime, and keep small, healthy snacks handy.
-Not only does this keep your metabolism up, it also keeps your blood sugar from dropping suddenly, which makes you feel like you’re starving.
+Avoid sugars and starchy foods at lunchtime, and keep small, healthy snacks handy.
+Not only does this keep your metabolism up, but it also keeps your blood sugar from dropping suddenly.
+Remember this will make you feel like you’re starving.